yorimendoza/Portfolio/README.md

 Second Year BSIT Student | Davao Del Norte State College

-Front/Back-End Developer | Focusing mainly on Front-End Management
+Front/Back-End Developer | Focused on Database and Front-End Management

 Portfolio:
 ___

 ## About Me

-I am
+I am a 2nd-Year Bachelor of Science Information Technology currently studying at Davao Del Norte State College, solely focusing on learning integrations and interactive designs.

+I specialize in developing basic and intermediate interactive designs, also learning in database management, and as well as having basic knowledge in backend development.

+I am still currently learning about the basics of coding, its fundamentals, and characteristics as an improvement throughout the years.
 ___

 ## Skills